taocpp/PEGTL/doc/Parse-Tree.md

    // All non-root nodes receive a call to start() when
-   // a match is attempted for Rule in a parsing run... template< typename Rule, typename Input, typename...
+   // a match is attempted for Rule in a parsing run... template< typename Rule, typename ParseInput, typename...
 States >
-   void start( const Input& in, States&&... st );
+   void start( const ParseInput& in, States&&... st );

-   // ...and later a call to success() when the match succeeded... template< typename Rule, typename Input, typename...
+   // ...and later a call to success() when the match succeeded... template< typename Rule, typename ParseInput, typename...
 States >
-   void success( const Input& in, States&&... st );
+   void success( const ParseInput& in, States&&... st );

-   // ...or to failure() when a (local) failure was encountered. template< typename Rule, typename Input, typename...
+   // ...or to failure() when a (local) failure was encountered. template< typename Rule, typename ParseInput, typename...
 States >
-   void failure( const Input& in, States&&... st );
+   void failure( const ParseInput& in, States&&... st );

    // After a call to success(), and the (optional) call to the selector's
    // transform() did not discard a node, it is passed to its parent node